Fitus/Zaloha.sh/DOCUMENTATION.md

 line.
 Should these characters be passed to the called program (= Zaloha) uninterpreted, they must be quoted or escaped.

-The bash shell does not interpret any characters in strings quoted by single quotes.
+The BASH shell does not interpret any characters in strings quoted by single quotes.
 In strings quoted by double-quotes, the situation is more complex.

 Please see the respective shell documentation for more details.